Categorical computation: The idea of categorification

 where we use ``$\mathbf{c}$'' to represent the process of categorification.

-\begin{rem} The reversed process is called de-categorification and can be realized by computing the $K_0$-group.
+\begin{rem} The reversed process is called de-categorification and can be realized by computing a generalized notion of `dimension' also called $K_0$-group in mathematics (see \cite{Wei13} for a recent review).
 For example, the $K_0$-group of a 2-category is a 1-category, that of a 1-category is a vector space, and that of a vector space is its dimension (i.e. a number). \end{rem}

 Therefore, we see that if we categorify the usual quantum computation, we should obtain the computation of $n$-functors between $n$-categories.
 This new computation can be called a second quantized computation or a categorified quantum computation, or perhaps, even better an {\it $n$-categorical computation}.